Glass recycling

 • Bank holiday bin collections

-Please remember your collection day will change for the week following the bank holiday on Monday 31 May.
-Bin collections across the East Hampshire district will take place 24 hours later than usual and will include collections of rubbish, recycling, garden and glass bins.
-Normal collection date Revised collection date Monday 31 May Tuesday 1…
+Bin collections across the East Hampshire district will take place 24 hours later than usual next week, following spring bank holiday on Monday 3 May.
+The changes include collections of rubbish, recycling, garden and glass bins.
+Normal collection date Revised collection date Monday 3 May 2021 …